-Schoen Movement Company has secured support from the US State Department and Dance Motion USA / Brooklyn Academy of Music for an international dance collaboration in Tunisia.
-The company is creating a new work with SMC dancers and 5 local Tunisian professionals.
-The culminating performance of the residency will be broadcast all over the world, sponsored by BAM via Livestream.com.
+Schoen Movement Company secured support from the US State Department and Dance Motion USA / Brooklyn Academy of Music for an international dance collaboration in Tunisia.
+The company created a new work with SMC dancers and 5 local Tunisian professionals, titled "Here We Are."
+The culminating performance was broadcast all over the world, sponsored by Dance Motion USA via Livestream.com.

 As a dancer, Emily has worked with Kyle Abraham/Abraham.In.Motion, the Metropolitan Opera in works by Doug Varone and Mark Morris, and is a current member of Keigwin + Company where she participated in the DanceMotion/USA tour to Cote d’Ivoire, Ethiopia, and Tunisia, sponsored by the US State Department and facilitated by the Brooklyn Academy of Music.
 She received her BFA in Dance and BS in Nutritional Sciences from the University of Arizona.
 Dance Magazine chose Emily as one of their “Top 25 to Watch” in 2011.

 Emily is available for commissions, the setting of repertory, and masterclasses/ workshops.
 She loves working with both professionals and aspiring dancers.
 For more information, please submit through "Contact Us,"